jecxjo/todo.hs/README.md

 This application was created as a series of blog posts to cover some of the concepts of Haskell.
 To go through the development process go [here][2]

-## Supported Features (0.3.0)
+## Supported Features (0.4.0)

-The todo.txt file is currently hardcoded to your `$HOME` directory.
-The default sort is based on priority.
+_Note:_ Major rewrite in version 0.4, switched to an mtl style, making the code much cleaner.
+No real functional changes.

 **Add**